Bridgeton man charged with attempted murder in Saturday shooting

-BRIDGETON — A city man has been charged with attempted murder in connection to a Saturday morning shooting that left one man injured.
+BRIDGETON — A city man has been charged with attempted murder in a Saturday morning shooting that left one man injured.

-At 9:28 a.m., officers on an unrelated call heard gunshots near the Maple Gardens apartments off South East Avenue, according to a news release from city police.
+At 9:28 a.m., officers on an unrelated call heard gunshots near the Maple Gardens apartments off South East Avenue, police said in a news release.
 Officers found an abandoned Dodge Challenger stopped in the middle of Martin Luther King Way.

-During the investigation, officials at Inspira Health Center Bridgeton called police, telling them there was a man in the ER with a gunshot wound to his hand, police said.
-The man told police he was sitting in his car in the 100 block of South Pine Street when Tywaun Williams walked up to his car from behand and began shooting.
+During the investigation, staff at Inspira Health Center Bridgeton called police, telling them there was a man in the ER with a gunshot wound to his hand, police said.
+The man told police he was sitting in his car in the 100 block of South Pine Street when Tywaun Williams walked up to his car from behind and began shooting.

 Williams, 42, of the 100 block of South Pine Street, was arrested a short time later.

-He was charged with criminal attempt murder, possession of a weapon for an unlawful purpose – handgun, unlawful possession of weapons and aggravated assault.
+He was charged with criminal attempt murder, possession of a handgun for an unlawful purpose, unlawful possession of weapons and aggravated assault.

 Contact: 609-272-7241